Israeli Citizen Killed In Kazakhstan Unrest - I24NEWS

 The 22-year-old was killed by gunfire in Almaty on Friday

-An Israeli national was killed in the violent protests that have shaken Kazakhstan, Israel's Foreign Ministry said on Saturday.
+An Israeli national was killed in the violent protests that shook Kazakhstan, Israel's Foreign Ministry said on Saturday.

-The 22-year-old was killed by gunfire in Almaty on Friday, the ministry said in a statement.
-He had been residing in Kazakhstan for the past few years.
+The 22-year-old Levan Kogeashvili was killed by gunfire in Almaty on Friday, the ministry said in a statement.
+He resided in Kazakhstan for the past few years.

-Dozens of people have died and public buildings across Kazakhstan have been ransacked and torched over the past week in the worst violence experienced in the Central Asian nation, a major oil and uranium producer, since it became independent in the early 1990s as the Soviet Union collapsed.
+Dozens of people died and public buildings across Kazakhstan were ransacked and torched over the past week in the worst violence experienced in the Central Asian nation, a major oil and uranium producer, since it became independent in the early 1990s following the collapse of the Soviet Union.